At a Glance: Best AR-10 Lowers

 I almost always ended up returning what I ordered and had to order a replacement because my rushed choice didn’t quite work the way I hoped.

-While I was tempted to pick the M5 lower as my pick for our roundup since I have a rifle equipped with one sitting in my safe, I could not overlook the F-1 BDRX 10.
-The BDRX 10 is one of the lightest and most ergonomic set of receivers on the market today and will fit into the plans of any AR-10 build.
+While I was tempted to pick the F-1 BDRX 10 as my pick for our roundup since I have a rifle equipped with one sitting in my safe, I could not overlook the M5 lower.

-This F-1 receiver set is all business and no fluff, with every contour being purposefully crafted.
+It is a forged stripped lower receiver that provides great durability and is compatible with a wide variety of DPMS patterned upper receivers.
 If your goal is to build a high-performance big bore rifle, then you can’t go wrong with this receiver set.
 I may have already pre-ordered mine.